 Whether you teach your child to swim yourself or with another person, start with more basic movements and move your way up to more complicated strokes.
 A breaststroke is a common first stroke for beginners because it involves movements that keep the child above water.
 The next stroke that you may teach is the backstroke, in which the child lies on their back, moving his or her arms alternately in a windmill-like fashion while kicking in a flutter fashion.
 The doggy paddle is also a popular basic swimming technique because it easily allows a child to come to the surface and stay afloat easily.

 Some parents prefer to have their children develop stronger kicking skills to assist with the process and may employ the use of a kick board to help their children practice kicking while getting comfortable in the water.

 Every child has different strengths and weaknesses.
-Let your child take the lead on how the learning goes and be sure to provide him or her with ample time to practice these new skills.
+Let your child take the lead on how the learning goes and be sure to provide them with ample time to practice these new skills.

-Whether your child is just learning the basics of swimming or she has fish in er blood, pool safety must always be at the top of a parent's mind.
-Today, there are many affordable options that enhance the safety of a pool, including an autocover.
+Whether your child is just learning the basics of swimming or they have fish in their blood, pool safety must always be at the top of a parent's mind.
+Today, there are many affordable options that enhance the safety of a pool, including an automatic safety cover.
 This device closes and retracts as needed.
-It allows parents to cover up the pool when an adult or adequate supervision is not possible.
+It allows parents to cover up the pool when adult or adequate supervision is not possible.
 It also helps prevent unwanted visitors from accessing the pool when the homeowners are not there.
-Because the autocover helps insulate the pool, homeowners may also save on utility expenses by not having to heat the pool as much.
+Because the automatic cover helps insulate the pool, homeowners may also save on utility expenses by not having to heat the pool as much.

-An alternative to an autocover is a gated fence.
+An alternative to an automatic safety cover is a gated fence.
 Homeowners can install a fence around the property line to create boundaries for the pool's use.
 Many city ordinances require that a fence be installed to keep out unauthorized visitors.